ropensci/nlrx/README.md

 #### Step 5: Attach results to nl and run analysis

 nlrx provides method specific analysis functions for each simulation design.
 Depending on the chosen design, the function reports a tibble with aggregated results or sensitivity indices.
 In order to run the analyze\_nl function, the simulation output has to be attached to the nl object first.
+The simdesign class within the nl object provides a slot for attaching output results (simoutput).
+An output results tibble can be attached to this slot by using the simdesign setter function `setsim(nl, "simoutput")`.
 After attaching the simulation results, these can also be written to the defined outpath of the experiment object.

 ``` r
 # Attach results to nl object: